 It’s normal to experience constipation from time to time, but if your constipation is occurring weekly, then there may be something going on.
-At SoHo Gastroenterology: Dr. Murray Orbuch, MD, which has two locations in SoHo, Manhattan, board-certified gastroenterologist Dr. Orbuch and his team can determine the underlying cause of your constipation and develop a treatment plan to restore normal bowel function.
+At SoHo Gastroenterology: Dr. Murray Orbuch, MD, with two convenient locations in SoHo and the Financial district, Manhattan, board-certified gastroenterologist Dr. Orbuch and his team can determine the underlying cause of your constipation and develop a treatment plan to restore normal bowel function.
 For an evaluation, call your nearest New York City office or request an appointment online today.

 Bowel function differs from person to person, but constipation occurs when you have fewer than three bowel movements a week and your stools are hard, dry, and/or are difficult to pass.